top of page

 Coconut oil: Excellent cleansing power.

-Fresh lemon juice: A natural source of citric acid, which helps cut through grease and reduces soap scum.
+Fresh lemon juice: A natural source of citric acid that helps cut through grease and reduces soap scum.

 Lemon zest: Adds gentle color and texture.